A version of this story originally appeared on the Strategist U.S.

 Bilanko describes Tiny Towns as a “resource management game,” in which players attempt to construct their own towns using the cards and pieces available on the board.
 Tiny Towns is designed for two to six players, so couples or flatmates can play by themselves or whip it out when hosting a larger game night.
 “It’s really versatile and it scales really well,” Bilanko says.

 Caper is the best-selling board game on the Strategist UK, appearing in our most-bought list for four months in a row.
 It combines elements of a drafting card game (players start with a handful of cards and then take more to build a stronger hand) with a whodunnit-style murder mystery along the lines of Cluedo.
 But unlike Cluedo, which is best played with a group, this is perfect for a pair, says Bilanko.
 “Usually you see mechanics like this in games where you have to have three or more players, because of the intrigue level.”
 The game allows players to hire and equip a crew of thieves, who then attempt to plunder famous sites across Europe.
 It’s wacky, colourful, and fun, according to Bilanko, who adds “the artwork is amazing to look at.”
-[Editor’s note: This product is out of stock, but you can sign up to be notified when it becomes available.]

 Star Realms is a “medium-weight strategy game that plays quickly,” says Gregory, so it’s suitable for players who like a challenge but don’t want to spend their whole afternoon on the same game.
 The game combines elements of deck-building as you seek to build up your military, as well as the interactive component of trading-card-style combat as you face off to attack your opponent.

 For a more tactile game, Matthews suggests Shobu, an abstract strategy game where players take turns maneuvering their stones on four different boards, hoping to push their opponent’s pieces off.
 “If all four of a player’s stones are lost on any single board, the game ends in victory for their opponent,” he explains.
 It’s similar to chess, Matthews says, but better designed, with wooden boards and river stones that give the game “an air of thoughtfulness.”
+[Editor’s note: This product is currently out of stock.]

 Best advanced two-player games